 - READ YOUR LABELS!
 If your products have glycolyic acids or Retin A in them, discontinue use for two weeks before your procedure and two weeks post treatment.

 - Cleanse and moisturize daily with light, plain products such as Bioderma Sensibio products or Cetaphil and Nutraderm products.
 If in doubt, NoviSkin has put together a package of basic products safe to use with your Fraxel™ laser procedure.

 - If you have a history of cold sores, ask your doctor about care!!

-If you have any queries or questions regarding the Fraxel™ laser treatments, please contact NoviSkin on 012 460 4646/50 and one of our staff members will gladly assist you.
+If you have any queries or questions regarding the Fraxel™ laser treatments, any other skin rejuvenation treatments or skin resurfacing treatments, please contact NoviSkin on 012 460 4646/50 and one of our staff members will gladly assist you.
 For appointments, please contact our reception on 012 460 4646/50.